Renting A Car In Mykonos: 2024 Ultimate Guide + Tips

 Can I Rent A Car In Greece With A UK Driver’s License?

-Yes, you can get a rent car in Mykonos with a UK driver’s licence.
+Yes, you can get a rent car in Greece with a UK driver’s licence.
 Like US citizens, UK folks don’t have to have an International Driver’s Permit (IDP), even after leaving the EU.

 However, it’s worth bearing in mind that while it’s not currently a legal requirement (as of 2024), some rental companies may specify that UK and non-EU drivers possess an IDP.
 Make sure to check the terms and conditions of your contract beforehand.